Halving food loss

 What we are doing

-We are currently shaping our activities and growing our insights and understanding of the issue.
-For example, how inadequate food storage and transportation conditions create large scale food loss, particularly in emerging markets, and how partnerships can contribute to changing this situation.
+We continue to shape our activities and grow our insights and understanding of the issue.
 The ultimate goal is to extend our products and services as well as to build capabilities along the supply chain in countries with high prevalence of food loss in the production and transportation stages and enhance their ability to benefit from food loss-reducing solutions.
 We are pursuing global multistakeholder partnership opportunities to bring about change in this area.
-We are also collaborating with the International Finance Corporation on opportunities for business-driven food loss projects at country level, and establishing pilot projects In Kenya and Nigeria together with the Rockefeller Foundation and the agriculture training NGO, Technoserve to understand challenges at harvest level.